philippmeisberger/pam-rfid/README.md

     ~# apt-get install python-rfid libpam-rfid

-Add group "dialout" for each user which should be able to use pamfingerprint
+Add group "dialout" for each user which should be able to use PAM RFID

     ~# usermod -a -G dialout <username>
     ~# reboot